dennissxz/data-science-handbook/25-graph-related/31-maximum-flow.md

 ### Other Properties

 Theorem (Integrality of flow)
-: If all capacities are integers, then the FF algorithm finds a maximum flow where $f(e)$ is integers for all $e$.
+: If all capacities are integrals, then the Ford-Fulkerson algorithm finds a maximum flow where $f(e)$ is integral for all $e$.